deckhouse/deckhouse/modules/340-extended-monitoring/docs/CONFIGURATION.md

 You can also add custom annotations with the specified value to `threshold.extended-monitoring.flant.com/something` Kubernetes objects, e.g., `kubectl annotate pod test threshold.extended-monitoring.flant.com/disk-inodes-warning-threshold=30`.
 In this case, the annotation value will replace the default one.

-You can disable monitoring on a per-object basis by adding the `extended-monitoring.flant.com/enabled=false` annotation to it.
+You can disable monitoring on a per-object basis by adding the `extended-monitoring.deckhouse.io/enabled=false` label to it.
 Thus, the default annotations will also be disabled (as well as annotation-based alerts).

 ### Standard annotations and supported Kubernetes objects